adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 Illinois has the highest number of personalized license plates than any other state.</p>
+<p>💡 The name of all continents in the world end with the same letter that they start with.</p>
 <hr>
-<p>💡 In England, the Speaker of the House is not allowed to speak.</p>
+<p>💡 PEZ candy even comes in a Coffee flavor.</p>
 <hr>
-<p>💡 Each of us generates about 3.5 pounds of rubbish a day, most of it paper.</p>
+<p>💡 In Vermont, the ratio of cows to people is 10:1</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">